-The Swiss Confederation is organising, in cooperation with the UN, the next edition of the United Nations World Data Forum, to be held from 18 to 21 October 2020 in Bern.
+The Swiss Confederation is organising, in cooperation with the UN, the next edition of the United Nations World Data Forum 2021, to be held from Sunday 3rd to Wednesday 6th October 2021 in Bern.

 The UNWDF program is organised around six thematic areas: